 When I heard about PANTS, I realised this didn't need to be as complicated as I was making it, plagued by mum fears and my own awkwardness.
 We didn't need to talk about "bad people", we didn't even need to talk about sex – not for now, anyway.

 We took the conversation in stages.
 I first mustered the courage at bath time one day, simply explaining to Mabel that privates are private – her bajingo, as we call it, belongs to her!

 Mabel listened well and seemed to grasp this instantly – I knew beyond doubt that she had when we were using public toilets later and she declared, 'My bajingo is all mine!'
 After a flash of embarrassment while I was taken by surprise, I felt so proud – so relieved that I hadn't scared or somehow corrupted her, but finally taken an important step to help her keep safe.
 I felt like a better parent.
 I started to answer, 'That's right, Mabel!
 And nobody...'
 'I know, mum, and nobody can touch it.
 I'm in charge of it!'
 That's my girl.

 Now, bath time and bedtime are 'Mummy and Mabel chat time'; we can talk about anything and ask any question we like.
 It's a time we look forward to and I think we've both gained confidence to say what's on our minds.
-So far Mabel's questions haven't been difficult but she knows she can turn to me with worries too, and the Underwear Rule has helped me feel equipped to deal with anything she could throw my way.
+So far Mabel's questions haven't been difficult but she knows she can turn to me with worries too, and talking PANTS has helped me feel equipped to deal with anything she could throw my way.

-I want all parents to know about the Underwear Rule.
+I want all parents to start talking PANTS!
 We won't always be able to keep our children out of harm's way, but we can offer direction and empower them to protect themselves.
 We can't afford to shy away from conversations that feel scary – they don't have to be if you just talk PANTS!
 Let's get the word out...